Stabilization of a chain of 3 hyperbolic PDEs with 2 inputs in arbitrary position: A nontrivial example where the Spectral Assumption is not satisfied

-In this section we construct a non trivial example where the IDE formulation does not satisfy Assumption~\ref{spectral_assump}. {This configuration constitutes a non-degenerate case for which our approach does not apply.} In system~\eqref{system_edp_origin}, we choose Configuration~$(\bar U_1,\bar U_3)$, we take $\lambda_i>0$, $\mu_i >0$, $\sigma_1^-=\sigma_2^+=\sigma_3^+=0$.
+In this section we construct a nontrivial example where the IDE formulation does not satisfy Assumption~\ref{spectral_assump}. {This configuration constitutes a non-degenerate case for which our approach does not apply.} In system~\eqref{system_edp_origin}, we choose Configuration~$(\bar U_1,\bar U_3)$, we take $\lambda_i>0$, $\mu_i >0$, $\sigma_1^-=\sigma_2^+=\sigma_3^+=0$.
 The degrees of freedom available to us are the choice of $\sigma_1^+$, $\sigma_2^-$, $\sigma_3^-$, together with the choice of the boundary coupling coefficients $q_{ij}$ and $\rho_{ij}$.
-The coefficients $q_{21}$ and $\rho_{23}$ must be nonzero in order to satisfy Assumption~\ref{assump:coupling_term_green}, and all coefficients are selected so that Assumption~\ref{Assum_stab_OL} holds.
+The coefficients $q_{21}$ and $\rho_{23}$ must be nonzero in order for the inputs to act on the second subsystem and all coefficients are selected so that Assumption~\ref{Assum_stab_OL} holds.
+We set $q_{32} = q_{33} = \rho_{11} = \rho_{12} =0$, hence Assumption~\eqref{assump:coupling_term_green} will not be satisfied.
+However this is not a problem as it was a non necessary assumption used to simplify the exposition (see footnote~\ref{footnote:config_assump}).
 Using the method of characteristics, we will rewrite our problem~\eqref{system_edp_origin} as a IDE (no backstepping is needed in this special decoupled case).
-Then, we will choose the boundary coupling coefficients $q_{ij}, \rho_{ij}$ and the coupling terms $\sigma_1^+,\sigma_2^-,\sigma_3^-$ such that Assumption~\ref{spectral_assump} is not satisfied.
+Then, we will choose the remaining boundary coupling coefficients $q_{ij}, \rho_{ij}$ and the coupling terms $\sigma_1^+,\sigma_2^-,\sigma_3^-$ such that Assumption~\ref{spectral_assump} is not satisfied.
 Set $x(t):=u_2(t,0)$, using the method of characteristics, $x$ is solution of, for all $t>\tau_1+\tau_2+\tau_3$,

 Taking the Laplace transform of~\eqref{eq:IDE_c_e}, we obtain for all $z \in \C$

 with

 and,